nuejs/www/blog/perfect-web-framework/index.md

 ## World-class design `UX` [design]
-Wwrld-class means the highest caliber design in the world.
+World-class means the highest caliber design in the world.
 The top 1% of websites.
 The future *Stripes*, *Amies*, and *Linears*.

 Everything is pixel-perfect down to the tiniest detail.
 From design tokens to motion design.
 The underlying design system makes sure that all areas of your site have the same, consistent look and feel.
 Be it minimalistic, heroic, or playful.